Chess Mail logo Correspondemce Chess history book

 The principal non-CC links of interest to us are:

-The Week In Chess (TWIC) Editor: Mark Crowther; hosted by London Chess Centre.
+The Week In Chess (TWIC) Editor: Mark Crowther; no longer sponsored by London Chess Centre, but still posting weekly game downloads, ever since 1974.

 FIDE (World Chess Federation, governing body for OTB play).
 Ratings, rules and more.

-Chess Archaeology Editor: Richard Pope.
-An older chess history site which recently sprang into new life, posting page images from many 19th century American chess columns.
+Chess Archaeology Editor: Jacques N. Pope.
+An older chess history site which in its Excavations section hosts a valuable archive of page images from many 19th century American chess columns (and some columns from other countries).

 GM Alexander Baburin's daily Chess Today and website, GM Square.